-From TV comedies to stand up to hilarious movies, stock up on funny things to watch.
-As different as they may be from your current life, perhaps it’s that difference that can put the newborn stage in perspective.
+From TV comedies to stand up skits to hilarious movies, stock up on funny things to watch.
+As different as they may be from your current life, it’s that difference that can put these challenges in perspective.

 Better yet?
 Watch them with your partner so you can both share something funny together.

 With my older son’s birth, the shock of not being able to do simple things like go to the grocery store drove me crazy.
-I got down on myself because I couldn’t run errands, and I felt trapped in my own home (and tied to the baby).
+I got down on myself because I couldn’t run errands and felt trapped in my own home (and tied to the baby).